azrap/azramind/gameplan.md

 and y digits + locations correctly add ability to view previous guesses limit the input to desired # of digits

+scenario where the first digit is incorrect but is in the the rest of it but then the second digit is the same as the first and is right

+code:
+1010

+guess
+0011